lsvt-casey/hls-video-tests/README.md

-hls-video-tests
+HLS Video Tests
 ===============

-Testing HLS Video Playback
+Attempting to see if we can use HLS video across desktop (Flash) and mobile (iOS, Android)